-For criminal and DUI cases heard at the Las Vegas Justice Court, contact an experienced criminal defense attorney at Gallo Law Office.
+For criminal and DUI cases heard at the Las Vegas Justice Court, contact an experienced criminal defense attorney at Gallo Criminal Defense Las Vegas.
 The Las Vegas Justice Court conducts the initial appearance (often called “first appearance”) after the arrest in Las Vegas.
 Clark County has 10 other justice courts located throughout the county.

 In the State of Nevada, the Justice Court has jurisdiction in both misdemeanor and felony cases.
 The Justice Court in Las Vegas hears cases for crimes that occurred in the city of Las Vegas.